When society comes first

 The fact is, we've really got two kinds of weeds in our society - on the one hand the lawbreakers, hooligans and parasites, and on the other the smart-arse neo-sociologists, who both nurture and feed off the other weeds.
 The neo-sociologists comprise a mixture of bleeding heart psychologists, lawyers hell-bent on sustaining their lucrative industry, left-wing politicians and well-meaning but totally disorientated social planners whose revolutionary concepts are drawn from implausible university texts.

-If we want to deal effectively with the criminal element and build a trusting society, we've somehow got to persuade these misguided sociologists to change their ideas and tactics - a task that's going to be extraordinarily difficult.
+If we want to deal effectively with the criminal element and build a trusting society, we've somehow got to persuade these misguided softies, most notably sectors of the judiciary and the Administrative Appeals Tribunal - to radically change their ideas and tactics - a task that's going to be extraordinarily difficult.

 It is said that prevention is better than cure.
 But when the sorts of preventive measures taken undermine the freedoms and dignity of all decent people, then they are unacceptable.
 In these circumstances society comes first - the decent majority must be able to live as free, respected and responsible citizens.
 This means that social disrupters must be treated much more aggressively.
 The gurus cannot continue to play into their hands and mould our social systems in a way that sanctions their existence and greatly disadvantages everyone else.